Arjun Reddy: Plot

-Arjun Reddy Deshmukh is a house surgeon at St. Mary's Medical College in Mangalore, India.
-Despite being a brilliant student, he has severe anger management problems that earn the wrath of the college dean.
-Arjun's aggressive nature also earns him a reputation among his juniors as a college bully.
-After a brawl alongside his friend Kamal against members of the opposing team during an inter-college football match the dean asks Arjun to either apologise or leave the college.
-Arjun initially chooses to leave the college, but stays back after meeting first-year student Preethi Shetty.
+Arjun Reddy Deshmukh, a practising house surgeon at St. Mary's Medical College in Mangalore, deals with severe anger management problems and impulsiveness despite being an academically exemplary student, earning him a reputation in the college.
+After an inter-college football match gone wrong when Arjun quarrels with the opponent team, the dean asks him to either apologize or leave the college.
+Arjun chooses to leave but stays back after meeting with first year student Preethi Shetty, a Tulu-speaking freshman, whom he falls in love with.